nnminh-haise/Library-Management-Tool/README.md

 - Programming language: `C++20`
 - Framework: `Graphic.h` - a combination of `Winbase.h` header and some other header.
 Here is a link to the [BGI Documentation](https://home.cs.colorado.edu/~main/bgi/doc/) and the Microsoft [`Winbase` header](https://learn.microsoft.com/en-us/windows/win32/api/winbase/).
 - OOP technique.

+## Future update

+Base on the passed experience with the developing process, I will create an updated version of the code using a better solution for the encountered problems.